shortlink-org/shortlink/boundaries/ui/ops/ui/DOCS.md

 ## Overview

-This document describes the routing architecture for the ShortLink UI service, which is a static Next.js application served through Kubernetes Nginx Ingress and containerized Nginx.
+This document describes the routing architecture for the ShortLink UI service: a **Next.js standalone** app (Node) fronted by Kubernetes Ingress.

 ## Architecture Components

 ```
-Browser → Nginx Ingress Controller → Nginx Pod → Static Files
+Browser → Ingress → link-ui Pod (Next.js on :8080)
 ```

 ## Routing Flow